Cimpress-MCP/endurance/README.md

 > Rake build
 ```

-Once the above has finished you should see three vagrant boxes in the box directory.
+Once the above has finished you should see four vagrant boxes in the box directory.

 * vagrant-windows7.box
 * vagrant-windows2008.box